 - By hand stir in the salt and 1 cup of flour.
 Add the remaining two cups of flour stirring until incorporated and beginning to come together.

-- Using your mixer with a dough hook, continue to knead dough for 3 minutes until a smooth ball forms.
-Assess if more flour is needed to bring the dough together and add by tablespoonful until dough comes together.
+- Using your mixer with a dough hook, continue to knead dough for 2 minutes slowly then 5 minutes at medium speed then again 2 minutes slowly until a smooth ball forms.
+Assess if more flour is needed to bring the dough together and add by tablespoonful.

-- After an hour, divide dough in half and place each half on its own sheet of parchment paper.
+- After an hour, punch it down, divide in half and make your pizza balls by gently rolling dough into a ball, stretch the top of the ball down and around the rest of the ball, until the outer layer wraps around the other side.
+Pinch the two ends together to make a smooth ball with a tight outer “skin.”
+Set it seam-side down to rest. place each half on its own sheet of parchment paper.
 Cover loosely with plastic wrap and rest for 20 minutes to an hour.
 Dough balls will once again double in size.

 - Leave dough on the parchment paper for easiest handling.
-Sprinkle with a little flour and stretch it into the desired shape.
+Sprinkle with a little flour if necessary and stretch it into the desired shape.
 Top pizza and bake.